pedromgsantos/airbnb-mongodb-analytics/README.md

 # Airbnb MongoDB Analytics

-Project for the Big Data and Data Modelling course, Masters in Data Science and Advanced Analytics, NOVA IMS.
+Project for the Big Data and Data Modelling course, Master's in Data Science and Advanced Analytics, NOVA IMS.
 This repository reflects a cleaned version of the project, with improved organisation and documentation for clarity and reproducibility.

 ---